CenturyLinkCloud/mdw/mdw/build.md

   - Review console output for errors.

 6 - Update mdw-demo
+  - git pull
-  -  Update mdwVersion in gradle.properties
+  - Update mdwVersion and mdwDesignerVersion in gradle.properties
-  -  Run upgradeMDWVer task to update assets and refresh the project
+  - Run updateManifestFile task to update assets and refresh the project
   - Commit and push to git (manifest.yml and mdw.properties should not be committed)

-7  Deploy and Test
+7 - Deploy and Test
   - MDW6-Deploy  (You might have to start the server manually if this task does not do automatically)
   - Login to mdw-hub and run all the test cases (select Stubbing from configure icon)
   - Investigate any failed test cases